flo-schu/peek/README.md

 1. [x] Important: Write detector for Culex
 2. [x] Address memory problems when six images were taken from one nanocosm (need 1.2 GB memory).
 Not really a problem any more when I can request 20G on cluster :)
 3. [x] write cluster script to process images

+# copy the following folders with raw data:

++ [x] 20210111 delete processed files
++ [ ] copy raw files to 20210114
++ [ ] execute move file script to files on Y drive, once I made sure to have backed up everythin and then also on harddrive
++ [ ] run an analysis and remove files to try if it works